plutext/neo4vertx/doc/src/site/markdown/configuration.md

 # Configuration

 The configuration is stored in a JSON structure.
-You can pass this configuration using the standard Vert.x parameter '-conf' when loading the module or you can put it in 'neo4vertx.json' in the Java resources directory.
+You can pass this configuration using the standard Vert.x parameter '-conf' when loading the extension or you can put it in 'neo4vertx.json' in the Java resources directory.

 ## Settings